 What do the letters CERN mean?

-The name comes from the acronym of this French title, even though the organization’s full name later changed to “European Organization for Nuclear Research” (Organisation Européenne pour la Recherche Nucléaire).
+The name comes from the acronym of this French title, even though the organization’s full name later changed to “European Organization for Nuclear Research” (Organization Européenne pour la Recherche Nucléaire).
 The original acronym was kept because it was well-known and recognized in the scientific community.

 Why was CERN built in Switzerland?